PLACING GIFTS OF THE SPIRIT IN PERSPECTIVE

 other things that come first, like love!
-So although the Spirit uses the manifestation of gifts to help us Christians to bring other people to the reality of Jesus; to build up his Church, they should not be seen as the main reason to attend church ... as exciting as they are!
+So although the Spirit uses the manifestation of gifts to help us Christians for example to bring other people to the reality of Jesus; to build up his Church, they should not be seen as the main reason to attend church ... as exciting as they are!
 This is why I maintained elsewhere in this website that churches should not concentrate on these spiritual events at the expense of ignoring the rest of the